nischaalc/paata/README.md

 * *rgba*, making **Paata** an ideal color picker for web developers.
 * An option to generate *complementary* colors based on the user generated color.

+Paata is the Sinhalese word for color - just in case you were wondering :)